-Elwin and his siblings attended Forest Lawn School and later Vernon Junior High School.
-In 1931, Elwin’s family moved to Caledonia, Ohio, and lived in a house on South Water Street.
-Elwin attended Caledonia High School and graduated as class Valedictorian in 1936.
+Sgt.
+Elwin Cornelius Jones was born on December 16, 1917, in Marion County, Ohio, to Nelson and Gladys Irene Rasey-Jones.
+He was the eldest of seven children.
+As children, he and his four brothers and two sisters lived at 1053 Davids Street in Marion, Ohio, and later on Barnhart Street.
+Elwin and his siblings attended Forest Lawn School and Vernon Junior High School.
+In 1931, His family moved to Caledonia, Ohio, and lived in a house on South Water Street.
+He attended River Valley High School and graduated as class Valedictorian in 1936.
 After high school, Elwin got a job with the Erie Railroad and worked as a telegraph operator and depot clerk in Broadway, Ohio.

+Elwin registered for Selective Service on October 16, 1940, and named his mother as his contact person.
 On January 30, 1941, Elwin was inducted into the U. S. Army at Fort Hayes in Columbus, Ohio.
 From there, he was sent to Ft.
 Knox, Kentucky for basic training.
 At Ft.
 Knox, he became a member of C Company, 192nd Tank Battalion which had originally been an Ohio National Guard tank company from Port Clinton.

 The Army condensed basic training down to seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.